Are you a college student of color interested in doing great journalism? ProPublica wants to help.

 Do students need to find their own housing for the week they are visiting ProPublica?

 No!
-Hotel accommodations at both the NICAR conference and week in New York will be provided by the fellowship program.
-The dates of both of those trips are to be determined.
+Hotel accommodations for the week in New York will be provided by the fellowship program.
+The dates of that trip are to be determined.

 Are their regular benchmarks that need to be met to qualify for continued funding?